yogeshps/yogeshps.github.io/README.md

-Below is an example of an ultra‐detailed README for your Singapore Tax Calculator project.
-You can use this as a starting point and modify it as needed:

----

 # SG Calculator

 **Singapore Tax Calculator** is a web application that computes Singaporean income tax, CPF contributions, tax reliefs, deductions, and take-home pay based on user inputs.
 Built with React and Vite, the application offers a modern, responsive interface using Material UI and Tailwind CSS, while leveraging TypeScript for type safety and ESLint for code quality.